Islamic Republic of Mauritania

 Principal Government Officials

-Minister of Foreign Affairs and Cooperation--Mohamed Saleck Ould Mohamed Lemine
+Minister of Foreign Affairs and Cooperation--Mohamed ould Tolba

-Minister of Economic Affairs and Development--Hammada Ould Abed
+Minister of Economic Affairs and Development--Abdellahi ould Souleymane ould Cheikh Sidiya

-Before the 2005 coup, U.S.-Mauritania relations were excellent, but underwent several transformations since Mauritania gained independence.
+U.S.-Mauritania relations are excellent, but have undergone several transformations since Mauritania gained independence.
 From 1960 to 1967, the United States maintained cordial relations with Mauritania and provided a small amount of economic assistance.
 During the June 1967 Middle East war, Mauritania broke diplomatic and consular relations with the United States but restored ties 2 years later and maintained relatively friendly relations until the late 1980s, despite disagreement over the Arab-Israeli issue.
-Since 1981, the United States has provided about $130 million in economic and food assistance.
+Since 1981, the United States has provided about $100 million in economic and food assistance.

-By the late 1990s, the Mauritanian Government: adopted policies facilitating the return of those expelled or who fled during the 1989 Events; turned away from Iraq and toward the West; and initiated a poverty reduction strategy while securing debt relief under the Highly Indebted Poor Countries (HIPC) initiative.
-(See also Fact Sheet.)
+By the late 1990s, the Mauritanian Government adopted policies facilitating the return of those expelled or who fled during the 1989 Events, turned away from Iraq and toward the West, and initiated a poverty reduction strategy while securing debt relief under the Highly Indebted Poor Countries (HIPC) initiative.
+(See also Fact Sheet).
 Improved relations with the United States, including the return of military cooperation and training programs, accompanied these changes.
+In October 2000, Mauritania was among the initial group of countries named eligible for U.S. trade benefits under the Africa Growth and Opportunity Act.
 Mauritania formally opened diplomatic relations with Israel in 2000 and remains one of only three Arab League member-nations to have done so.